 Magnificent views at Escala Tagaytay.
 Photo: Escala Tagaytay

-Would you like to visit Tagaytay one day?
+Would you like to visit Tagaytay one day with your other half?
 Which of these activities most appeal?
 Let me know in the comments below!

 Till next time, happy boutique travels x